-Marcie Abramson teaches ED 105a Elementary School Curriculum and Teaching: Mathematics as well as MATH 3A Explorations in Mathematics.
+Marcie Abramson teaches ED 105a Structure, Concepts, and Best Practices in Mathematics: Elementary as well as MATH 3A Explorations in Mathematics.
 She has extensive experience teaching elementary, middle and high school students.
 She is also the author and co-author of several mathematics books for students in grades 5-8.

 Marcie was elected to the Massachusetts Mathematics Teacher Hall of Fame in 2018.

 Howie Baker is executive director of the Lemberg Children's Center and the early education and care component and supervisor for practicum students.
 His 46-year career at Brandeis and in early education policy and practice has been to support learning together, inclusion of children with diverse educational needs, parent-school collaborations, standards of care, reflective practice and leadership.
 He is co-president of the Council of Child Development Lab Schools and director of the American Psychological Associations' ACT Raising Safe Kids Boston Regional Center, a violence prevention and parenting education program.

 Jennifer Cleary is a senior lecturer in theater arts and teaches courses in stage management, public speaking, creative pedagogy and theater for social change.
 She received her EdM in arts-in-education from Harvard University and serves as the field supervisor/content instructor for theater arts student teachers at the secondary level.
 Previously, she has stage-managed professionally with the New Repertory Theatre, Worcester Foothills Theatre, Fredericksburg Theatre Company, Williamstown Theatre Festival, Encompass New Opera Theatre and Gloucester Stage.